 Prior to 1985, the political affiliation of a candidate for Country Director was a factor to be considered in the appointment.
 The law was changed in 1985, but Country Directors are still appointed and serve at the discretion of the Peace Corps Director, who remains a political appointee.
 This can be a complicating factor during times of transition.
 Look at the following example.

 J. Larry Brown (no relation) was a Peace Corps Volunteer in India, 1967 -69 and then served as Assistant Director at Peace Corps in the late 70s.
 He had a career as a “professor and scholar of domestic hunger and poverty, much of it at Harvard School of Public Health”.
 Brown was a lifelong Democrat, but he was chosen to be Country Director of Uganda in 2008 by Republican appointee and fellow RPCV from India, Ron Tschetter.
 As a political appointee, it was appropriate for Tschetter to resign the day that President Obama was inaugurated.
 The Director who had appointed Brown was no longer in office and interim staff were in charge.
 It was nine months before Aaron Williams was sworn in.
 In his memoir, Peasants Come Last -A Memoir of the Peace Corps at Fifty, Brown describes the difficulty he had as a Country Director dealing with the Washington bureaucracy during this time of transition.
-He emphasized how the Washington DC administrative demands made it hard to adequately plan to meet needs of the host country.

 There has to be a better way to make sure that the Peace Corps personnel system supports the three goals, at all times.
 Suggestions?